sifrr/sifrr/packages/browser/sifrr-storage/README.md

 ### value

-can be any of these types:
+can be any of these types, or object with the type of values or array containing these types:

 - `Array`,
 - `ArrayBuffer`,